RapydBlok/docs/docs/discover_api.md

 ## Authorization

 - Request Access token & Pricing: Email admin[@]rapydblok.com
-- RapydBlok Discover API URL: https://api.rapydblok.com/subdomain
+- Discover API Request URL: https://api.rapydblok.com/subdomain

 A bearer access token is required from RapydBlok to access the DISCOVER API, otherwise an error like the below, will be shown.
 Note: Access tokens have a finite lifetime and defined in commercial process.